jacum/sample-akka-http/README.md

 This application uses [sbt-native-packager](https://github.com/sbt/sbt-native-packager) which provides a docker plugin to package sbt projects.

 Just run `sbt docker:publishLocal` at your project root.

+## Structure

+- `src/main/resources`: configuration files

+- `src/main/scala/com/vtex/akkahttpseed/actors`: actor classes

+- `src/main/scala/com/vtex/akkahttpseed/models`: case classes and objects
+used for many reasons such as for request validation, response formats and marshalling (converting classes and objects to/from serialized formats, such as json).

+- `src/main/scala/com/vtex/akkahttpseed/routes`: classes that define routes
+(i.e. what paths and methods trigger which operations) and call whatever resources (actor operations, web services, etc) they need to complete their tasks.

+- `src/main/scala/com/vtex/akkahttpseed/utils`: utils directory contains
+code that is generic enough so as to be used in other projects.

+- `src/main/scala/com/vtex/akkahttpseed/AkkaHttpScalaDockerSeed.scala`: this
+file can be thought of as a "main" method.
+Here the actor system is started, others actors are started too and all routes are merged.

+- `src/test`: test classes